cibuddy/cibuddy/distributions/karaf.assembly/README.md

 # The Karaf based CIBuddy application

 This project creates the binaries that could be used for all kinds of installation scenario's.
-It is based on the [Karaf OSGi][1] framework an utilizes a couple of its features for convenient usage like a shell extension.
+It is based on the [Karaf OSGi][1] framework and utilizes a couple of its features for convenient usage like a shell extension.

 ## Installation

 There are two ways of installing the application.
 One is a more [interactive approach][2], that uses a shell.
 The other one installs the application as a [system service][3].
 For simplicity only the first one is explained here.
 For the second one please refer to the [karaf manual][3].

-1. Unpack the `karaf.assembly-*.zip` or `karaf.assembly-*.tar.gz` file depending on your OS.
+1. Unpack the `karaf.assembly-*.zip` or `karaf.assembly-*.tar.gz` file depending on your liking.
 2. Change into the bin folder (like: `cd ./bin`)
 3. Start the application by calling `bash ./karaf` on Linux/ Mac or `karaf.bat` on Windows.
 4. To stop the application hit `ctrl` + `D`

 ## Configuration

 The distribution contains a "deploy" folder.
 This folder could handle two types of configuration files.
 First of all the list of jenkins servers.
-The file is called `*.jenkins` and a [sample][4] is located in the folder already.
-The syntax is simply a properties file with the key being a unique alias for the server and the URI that points to the Jenkins web ui (the xml api of jenkins must be enabled and not password protected to gather build information - for now).
+The file is
+`*.jenkins` and a [sample][4] is located in the folder already.
+The syntax is a properties file with the key being a unique alias for the server and the URI points to the Jenkins web ui (the xml api of Jenkins must be enabled and read access must not be password protected to gather build information - for now).

 <pre>
 localhost.test=http://localhost:8080
 </pre>

 Second, there is the actual
 setup configuration for your build tests (what should happen if a build has a certain result?).
 This is a (rather) simple xml file specifying what happens when.
-There is also a [sample][5] file in the `deploy` folder.
-The respective [xsd][6] is located in the `com.cibuddy.project.configuration` project under `src/main/resources`.
+There is also a [sample][5] file in the `sample` folder.
+The respective
+`com.cibuddy.project.configuration` project under `src/main/resources`.

 ```xml